MerkulovDaniil/optim/docs/methods/adaptive_metrics/CG.md

 1. Let $$k = 0$$ and $$x_k = x_0$$, count $$d_k = d_0 = -\nabla f(x_0)$$.

-2. By the procedure of line search we find the optimal length of step :
+2. By the procedure of line search we find the optimal length of step:

   Calculate $$\alpha$$ minimizing $$f(x_k + \alpha_k d_k)$$ by the formula

   $$